RyujiNK/Automated-Detection-of-Pneumonia-Using-a-Hybrid-CNN-Transformer-Model/README.md

 ```

 ### Running in Google Colab
-Open the `pneumonia_detection_convit.ipynb` file in Google Colab for an interactive environment with all dependencies preloaded.
+Open the `Pneumonia_Detection_Using_a_Hybrid_CNN-Transformer_Model.ipynb` file in Google Colab for an interactive environment with all dependencies preloaded.
 The code will guide you through loading the dataset, training the model, and evaluating results.

 ## How to Run
 1. **Data Loading and Preprocessing**: Load the PneumoniaMNIST dataset, normalize images, and apply data augmentations.